-- b.
+- a.
+Develop worksites at supportive companies and organizations that have the capacity to host participants in need of on-site coaching in appropriate workplace behaviors. - b.
 Establish agreements with worksites in the format prescribed by CWP.
 Agreements must be approved by CWP prior to placement of participants at worksites. - c.
 Conduct interactive orientation for all worksite supervisors prior to placing participants at worksites. - d.
 Conduct career interest and competency assessment and related activities during the intake process.
 The assessment should be designed to engage youth, and to match each participant with the most appropriate worksite. - e.
 Provide paid work experience that includes career exploration opportunities such as company tours, job shadowing and mock interviews. - f.
-Provide a total of 120 hours of paid work experience to each participant from July 1, 2024 through August 30, 2024.
+Provide a total of 120 hours of paid work experience to each participant from July 1, 2025 through August 30, 2025.
 Up to 20 of those hours may be utilized for training and preparing the youth for placement. - g.
 For each youth, designate a specific staff member to act as a coach for the life of the program. - h.
 Monitor worksites weekly and provide support to worksite supervisors. - i.
-Hire participants as employees, ensure that they are paid the hourly rate established by CWP2 for actual hours of participation, and follow all labor laws and regulations. - j.
+Hire participants as employees, ensure that they are paid the hourly rate established by CWP for actual hours of participation, and follow all labor laws and regulations. - j.
 Ensure all youth participants establish direct deposit. - k.
 Deliver a curriculum aligned to CWP's work-based-learning competencies, that provides the knowledge and ability to demonstrate basic social responsibility, critical thinking, and an understanding of various careers, related educational pathways, and the labor market.
 Curriculum must include education on: - i.
 Financial literacy - ii.
 General professionalism - iii.
 Employment management (job seeking strategies) - iv.
 Time/Self management - v.
 Communication - I. Ensure each participant has a completed Work Based Learning Competency Review or Employer Evaluation (depending on youth placement) - m.
 Document each youth's education and employment status at the completion of the program. - n.
 Ensure that any enrolled Out of School Youth are connected to the WIOA Youth Liaison and scheduled for an informational/intake meeting.